ADD CONDITION

 What is Meijer SF Honey Lemon Cough Drops used for?

-Meijer SF Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.
+Meijer SF Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 Packaging Info